vfarcic/devops26/manuscript/15-advanced-pipelines.md

     -> View reports at https://codecov.io/github/vfarcic/go-demo-6/commit/eb67f2a869f16ce1a02d4903f6eec0af124300dc
 ...
 ```

+W> You might see an error message `find: unrecognized: -execdir`.
+That's a bug in CodeCov, and you can ignore it, at least during the exercises in this chapter.

 As you can see, the coverage report was uploaded to Codecov for evaluation, and we got a link where we can see the result.
 Feel free to visit it.
 We won't be using it in the exercises since there is a better way to see the results.
 I'll explain it soon.
 For now, there is an important issue we need to fix.